Leonardo Menichini: Coaching career

-In June 2010 he was appointed head coach of Calabrian side Crotone for the club's 2010–11 Serie B season.
-He was dismissed on 27 November 2010 after a 1–2 home loss to Vicenza, leaving Crotone in 11th place after 17 games.
+In June 2010, he was appointed head coach of Calabrian side Crotone for the club's 2010–11 Serie B season.
+He was dismissed on 27 November 2010 after a 2–1 home loss to Vicenza, leaving Crotone in 11th place after 17 games.
 He was reinstated as Crotone head coach on 20 February 2011, following a string of negative results that led to the dismissal of Eugenio Corini.
-On 23 January 2012 he was finally sacked.
+On 23 January 2012, he was finally sacked.

-From 18 December 2012 to 10 February 2013 he then served as head coach of Grosseto in Serie B. In March 2014, he then served as new manager of Lega Pro Prima Divisione club Pisa until the end of the season.
+From 18 December 2012 to 10 February 2013, he then served as head coach of Grosseto in Serie B. In March 2014, he then served as the new manager of Lega Pro Prima Divisione club Pisa until the end of the season.

-On 18 August 2014 he was named new head coach of Lega Pro club Salernitana.
+On 18 August 2014, he was named new head coach of Lega Pro club Salernitana.

 On 30 September 2017, he was fired as the head coach of Serie C club Reggiana.

 On 9 May 2019, he was appointed manager of Salernitana, completing the season by winning the relegation playoffs against Venezia.

-He successively became the Primavera Under-19 youth coach of Lazio, being in charge until 2021.
+He successively became the Primavera Under-19 youth coach of Lazio, in charge until 2021.

 On 10 November 2021, he returned to management as the new head coach of Serie C club Monterosi, replacing David D'Antoni.
+He left the club by the end of the 2022–23 season, after escaping relegation on both occasions.

+On 23 January 2024, Menichini returned to management as the new head coach of Serie C club Turris.
+After departing from Turris by the end of the season, on 7 October 2024 Menichini returned to his native Tuscany, taking over at fellow Serie C club Pontedera.